inside.ewu.edu

 Career and Technical Education Certificate, Graduate

-Career and Technical Education Graduate Certificate-This graduate level program provides the opportunity to earn an Initial CTE Certification - Route 2: Business and Industry.
-This certificate will allow the program completer to teach in grades 7-12 in their specialized and certificated career and technical education area in this identified high need area as identified by the State of Washington.
+The Career & Technical Education Graduate Certificate program provides the opportunity to attain an Initial CTE Certification Route 2: Business and Industry.
+Candidates who complete this program are eligible for jobs at skill centers and secondary education teachers (grades 7-12) in their specialized CTE area in this high need area identified by the State of Washington.

 Area Specialization